-While all of our texts used in the formal teaching of religion are based on God's infallible Word, the textbooks used for secular subjects are the same as those found in many of our nation's schools.
-One important difference does exist, however, in that all subjects are taught by instructors, who have been trained to bring all subjects under the authority of God's Word.
+While all of our texts used in the formal teaching of religion are based on God's infallible Word, the textbooks used for most of the secular subjects are the same as those found in many of our nation's schools.
+One important difference does exist, however, in that all subjects are taught by instructors who have been trained to bring all subjects under the authority of God's Word.

-The entire course of religious instruction, beginning with pre-kindergarten and continuing through the eighth-grade leads to confirmation near the end of the child's final year of school.
+The entire course of religious instruction, beginning with pre-kindergarten and continuing through the eighth grade, leads to confirmation near the end of the child's final year of school.
 Special confirmation instruction classes are taught during the seventh and eighth grade years by the pastor.

 In order to keep our course of instruction as current as possible and to keep our teaching consistently Christ-centered, the faculty members attend conferences, summer school, workshops, and in-service training programs.
 With the best interests of the students in mind, the curriculum is always subject to evaluation by the faculty, with a goal of providing the most efficient, effective instruction possible.
+New curriculum this year is the

 Religion: The Word of God is taught in truth and purity to bring the child closer to his/her Savior.
-The Christ Light materials are designed to have the child and parent work together in review of the lesson.
-"Blessed are those who hear the Word of God and obey it."
+The Christ-Light materials are designed to have children and parents work together in review of the lesson.
+"Blessed are those who hear the word of God and keep it."
 (Luke 11:28)

-Language Arts: We teach language arts so the child may...
+Language Arts: We teach language arts that the student may...

-- realize that his/her ability to read and write is a gift from God. - develop God-given abilities to speak, read, write, and listen effectively. - use skills of communication for spiritual growth and witness. - evaluate what is heard and read in light of God's true Word. - use the gift of communication in worship and praise.
+- realize that his/her ability to read and write is a gift from God. - develop God-given abilities to speak, read, write, and listen effectively. - use skills of communication for spiritual growth and witness. - evaluate what is heard and read in the light of God's Word. - use the gift of communication in worship and praise.

-Math and Science: We teach math and science that the child may...
+Math and Science: We teach math and science that the student may...

-- accept in faith the account of creation as found in Genesis.
+- know and believe the account of creation as found in Genesis.

 - realize that God is the preserver of the universe.

 - see the effects of sin upon the earth.

 - view the orderliness of the universe.

 - wisely use the resources God has provided.

 - appreciate the beauty of creation.

 - be moved by a thankful heart to praise, honor, serve, and obey the Almighty.

-Social Studies: We teach social studies that the child may...
+Social Studies: We teach social studies that the student may...

-- see the Triune God as the Creator and Ruler of the universe. - see that God controls the destinies of all people and nations. - realize that the earth and all it contains is a gift from God. - become useful citizens of the nation in which we live. - pray for the people in authority whom God has placed over us. - appreciate other races and cultures. - respect the rights of others.
+- see the Triune God as the Creator and Ruler of the universe, and that he rules all things for our good. - see that God controls the destinies of all people and nations. - realize that the earth and all it contains is a gift from God. - become useful citizens of the nation in which we live. - pray for the people in authority whom God has placed over us. - appreciate other races and cultures. - respect the rights of others.